Curvature in conformal mappings of 2D lattices and foam structure: Introduction

 The relationship $w=f(z)$, where $f$ is any analytical function, can be viewed as a mapping which sets up a correspondence between the points of the $z$ and $w$ planes.
 Such mappings are known as conformal mappings.
 The geometrical operations of inversion, reflection, translation and magnification are all examples of conformal transformations in Euclidean space.
 Conformal mappings have a number of interesting properties, the most important being isogonality: any two curves that intersect are transformed into curves that intersect {\it at the same angle}.

 Consider a discrete 2D set of points in the z-plane generated by two primitive vectors: the resulting structure in the image plane, due to a conformal mapping, is known as a {\it conformal lattice}.
 It is therefore a purely geometrical object.
 A {\it strictly conformal crystal} is a physical system consisting of particles located on the sites of a conformal lattice.
-A {\it conformal crystal} is a physical system, in which the arrangement of particles approximates a conformal lattice \cite{rothen2}.
+A {\it conformal crystal} is a physical system, in which the arrangement of particles approximates a conformal lattice, see Rothen and Piera\'{n}ski (1996).

-There are numerous examples of conformal crystals occurring both in nature and in the laboratory; despite this the geometric properties of conformal crystals are at present poorly understood.
-In the present paper we ask: what determines the local curvature in these conformal patterns?
-We shall begin our analysis by considering the equation for the complex curvature, which was derived by by Needham \cite{vca} and also by Mancini and Oguey \cite{mancini1} \cite{mancini2}.
+There are numerous examples of conformal crystals occurring both in nature and in the laboratory; see for example Rothen et al (1993, 1996), despite this the geometric properties of conformal crystals are at present poorly understood.
+In the present paper we examine some of the factors which determine the local curvature in these conformal patterns.
+We shall begin our analysis by considering the equation for the complex curvature, which was derived by by Needham (1997) and also by Mancini and Oguey (2005 a,b).
 For a given line in the z-plane, we shall see that whereas the first derivative of the transforming function relates the direction of a line to its transformed counterpart, the induced curvature involves the second derivative.
 Here we shall use the equation for the induced curvature to compute the mean and mean square curvature of the conformal lattice

-One of the most easily recognised examples of a naturally occurring conformal crystal is the phyllotactic design of a sunflower \cite{rothen}.
-Another example is the so called ``gravity's rainbow'' structure, which is the name given to the striking arrangement of arches formed by a cluster of magnetised steel balls in an external force field \cite{rothen}.
-More recently, conformal lattices have been shown to have a connection with disclinations in 2D crystalline structures \cite{me} \cite{rivier}.
+One of the most easily recognised examples of a naturally occurring conformal crystal is the phyllotactic design of a sunflower, see Rothen et. al. (1993).
+Another example is the so called ``gravity's rainbow'' structure, which is the name given to the striking arrangement of arches formed by a cluster of magnetised steel balls in an external force field, see Rothen et. al. (1993).
+More recently, conformal lattices have been shown to have a connection with disclinations in 2D crystalline structures, see Mughal and Moore (2007) and Riviera et. al. (2005).